cjaro/catherinejarocki/README.md

 This is the git repo for my personal portfolio at <https://catherinejarocki.com>.
-Please ignore my unprofessional and profane commit messages; I tend to commit when frustrated, angry, sad, or exhilarated.